neurosnap/jQuery-nysTables/README.md

 #### init (scope)
 Initializes nysTables and datatables after all the settings and options have been set up.

+#### modalLaunch (scope, table, pk)
+AJAX call to grab specific column data as well as key restraints, foreign key data and displays popup modal

+#### modalDisplay (scope, data)
+Injects record form data into popup modal with edit, delete options

+#### getInputColumn (scope, columns)
+Returns string with input element for specified column and properties such as "required"

 #### jsonToDataTable (scope, data)
 Converts JSON formatted response data from the server and converts it into a DataTable formatted options object to be passed into ex: $("table").dataTable(jsonToDataTable(scope, data));